-TOTAL WATER USAGE OF CDL'S CORE OPERATIONS IN SINGAPORE (m)
+TOTAL WATER USAGE OF CDL'S CORE OPERATIONS IN SINGAPORE (m3)

-CDL Corporate Office and CDL Managed Buildings CDL Construction Sites
+CDL Corporate Office and CDL Managed Buildings ■ CDL Construction Sites Notes:

 - Water used refers to potable water only.
 Industrial grade NEWater is not included in the amount of water used. - Total amount of water withdrawn is same as total amount of water discharged into third-party water (i.e. PUB sewers) with negligible amounts of water consumed.
-Hence, total amount of water used is reported here.
+Hence, total amount of water used is reported here. - Corporate office water usage figures are provided in the brackets.